USS Hancock (CV-19): World War II

+Philippines campaign

-The armada arrived off the Ryukyu Islands on 10 October 1944, with Hancock's planes destroying seven enemy aircraft on the ground and assisting in the destruction of a submarine tender, 12 torpedo boats, 2 midget submarines, four cargo ships, and a number of sampans.
+The armada arrived off the Ryukyu Islands on 10 October 1944, with Hancock's aircraft claiming seven enemy aircraft destroyed on the ground and assisting in the sinking of a submarine tender, 12 torpedo boats, 2 midget submarines, 4 cargo ships, and a number of sampans.

 Formosan air bases were targeted on 12 October.
-Hancock's pilots downed six Japanese planes and destroyed nine more on the ground.
-She also reported one cargo ship definitely sunk, three probably destroyed, and several others damaged.
+Hancock's pilots claimed six Japanese aircraft and nine more on the ground.
+She also reported one cargo ship sunk, three probably destroyed, and several others damaged.

-As they repelled an enemy air raid that evening, Hancock's gunners accounted for a Japanese plane during seven hours of uninterrupted general quarters.
-The following morning her planes resumed their assault, knocking out ammunition dumps, hangars, barracks, and industrial plants ashore and damaging an enemy transport.
-As Japanese planes again attacked the Americans during their second night off Formosa, Hancock's antiaircraft fire brought down another raider which crashed about 500 yd off her flight deck.
+During an enemy air raid that evening, Hancock's gunners accounted for a Japanese aircraft during seven hours of uninterrupted general quarters.
+The following morning her aircraft resumed their assault, knocking out ammunition dumps, hangars, barracks, industrial plants ashore and damaging an enemy transport.
+As Japanese aircraft again attacked the Americans during their second night off Formosa, Hancock's antiaircraft fire claimed another raider which crashed about 500 yd off her flight deck.

-As the American ships withdrew a heavy force of Japanese aircraft approached American naval power.
+As the American ships withdrew a large force of Japanese aircraft approached the American fleet.
 One dropped a bomb off Hancock's port bow a few seconds before being hit by the carrier's guns and crashing into the sea.
-Another bomb penetrated a gun platform but exploded harmlessly in the water.
-The task force was thereafter unmolested as they sailed toward the Philippines to support the landings at Leyte.
+Another bomb penetrated a gun platform but exploded in the water.
+The task force sailed toward the Philippines to support the landings at Leyte.

-On 18 October, she launched planes against airfields and shipping at Laoag, Aparri, and Camiguin Island in Northern Luzon.
-Her planes struck the islands of Cebu, Panay, Negros, and Masbate, pounding enemy airfields and shipping.
+On 18 October, she launched aircraft against airfields and shipping at Laoag, Aparri, and Camiguin Island in Northern Luzon.
+Her aircraft struck the islands of Cebu, Panay, Negros, and Masbate, airfields and shipping.
 The next day, she retired toward Ulithi with Vice Admiral John S. McCain, Sr.'s TG 38.1.

-She received orders on 23 October to turn back to the area off Samar to assist in the search for units of the Japanese fleet reportedly closing Leyte to challenge the American fleet, and to destroy amphibious forces which were struggling to take the island from Japan.
-Hancock did not reach Samar in time to assist the escort carriers and destroyers of "Taffy 3" during the main action of the Battle off Samar, but her planes did manage to attack the fleeing Japanese Center Force as it passed through the San Bernardino Strait.
+She received orders on 23 October to turn back to the area off Samar to assist in the search for units of the Japanese fleet reportedly closing Leyte to challenge the American fleet, and to destroy amphibious forces which were struggling to take the island.
+Hancock did not reach Samar in time to assist the escort carriers and destroyers of "Taffy 3" during the main action of the Battle off Samar, but her aircraft did manage to attack the retreating Japanese Center Force as it passed through the San Bernardino Strait.
 Hancock then rejoined Rear Admiral Bogan's Task Group with which she struck airfields and shipping in the vicinity of Manila on 29 October 1944.
-During operations through 19 November, her planes gave direct support to advancing Army troops and attacked Japanese shipping over a 350 mi area.
+During operations through 19 November, her aircraft gave support to advancing Army troops and attacked Japanese shipping over a 350 mi area.
 She became flagship of the Fast Carrier Task Force (TF 38) on 17 November 1944 when Admiral McCain came on board.